Opentrons/opentrons/api/docs/v2/parameters/defining.rst

         - A label for the parameter shown in the Opentrons App or on the touchscreen.
         - Maximum 30 characters.
    * - ``description``
+     -
        - An optional longer explanation of what the parameter does, or how its values will affect the execution of the protocol.
+       - Maximum 100 characters.
    * - ``default``
      - The value the parameter will have if the user makes no changes to it during run setup.
    * - ``minimum`` and ``maximum``